Price set on first FDA-approved postpartum depression pill

 (CNN) - The first pill cleared to treat postpartum depression may be too expensive for thousands of women who need it.

-Zurzuvae was approved by the Food and Drug Administration in August to help the 1 in 8 women who suffer from severe depression after giving birth, but with a price tag of $15,900 for a 14-day dose when it reaches the market later this year, women’s health advocates are concerned.
+Zurzuvae was approved by the Food and Drug Administration in August to help the one in eight women who suffer from severe depression after giving birth, but with a price tag of $15,900 for a 14-day dose when it reaches the market later this year, women’s health advocates are concerned.

 It is not clear yet if insurance will cover the cost.